Probing underlying event in Z-boson events using event shape observables: Results

 \end{itemize}

-These features were seen to come almost exclusively from events with more than one jets.
-Transverse region profiles show same trend as toward, but are more affected by extra jets.
+These features were seen to come almost exclusively from events with more than one jet.
+Transverse region profiles show the same trend as toward, but are more affected by ISR jets.

-In \FigRef{fig:sph}, same distributions for UE observables as a function of transverse sphericity is looked at.
-The features are qualitatively similar, but slightly less prominent.
+In \FigRef{fig:sph}, the same distributions for the UE observables as a function of transverse sphericity are constructed.
+The features are qualitatively similar, but slightly less prominent, indicating that the transverse thrust is more sensitive to the effect we are probing.

 \FloatBarrier